At an individual level wildlife can be affected by oil via:

 - Marine mammals lose body weight when they cannot feed due to contamination of their environment by oil

-- The scent that seal and sea lion pups and mothers rely on to identify each other is disguised, leading to rejection, abandonment and starvation of the pups
+- The scent that seal and sea lion pups and mothers rely on to identify each other is disguised, leading to rejection, abandonment and starvation of the pups.
+In some species, mothers and pups rely on vocalisation rather than scent, making them less vulnerable to this risk.

 - Inflammation or infection in manatees and difficulty eating due to oil sticking to the sensory hairs around their mouths